Robert Redford, actor, director, environmentalist, dead at 89

 David James Redford – the third of 4 youngsters born to Robert Redford and former spouse Lola Van Wagenen – had adopted in his father’s footsteps as an activist, filmmaker and philanthropist.

-Born in Santa Monica, California, close to Los Angeles, in 1936, Redford’s father labored lengthy hours as a milkman and an accountant, later transferring the household to a bigger dwelling in close by Van Nuys.
+Born in Santa Monica, California, close to Los Angeles, in 1936, Redford’s father labored lengthy hours as a milkman and an accountant, later transferring the household to a bigger house in close by Van Nuys.

 “I didn’t see him much,” Redford recalled of his father, on “Inside the Actor’s Studio” in 2005.

-Yet Redford was hardly a mannequin pupil.
+Yet Redford was hardly a mannequin scholar.

 Robert Redford in his agent's New York office in 1969.
 Click through the gallery to see more photographs from the renowned star's early career.